BrianMillerS/ebike_usage_regression/README.md

 Overall, the model appears to be performing well, with good predictive power and a balance of error types that lean towards correct predictions.

 ## Determining Important Variables
+Using our random forest regressor we can identify which variables are the most important for making accurate predictions, the mean gini decrease.

+Not supreisingly we can see that:
+- More rides in higher temperatures
+- Less rides in higher humidities
+- More rides during rush hour times
 <img src="readme_photos/feature_importance.png" style="width: 882px; height: 675px;">

+Now let's visualize the two most important variables and thier relationship towards the number of riders.
 <img src="readme_photos/temp_hum_lin_graph.png" style>